Hidden Palace Zone

 Hidden Palace Zone is a scrapped level from Sonic the Hedgehog 2.
 It is an underground zone with purple water, featuring sparkling gems and dinosaur-esque badniks.
 Hidden Palace Zone is perhaps the most infamous of the scrapped Sonic 2 levels due to its widespread appearance in gaming media before the game was released.
 The majority of the art in the level was created by Craig Stitt.

-Hidden Palace Zone was never completed; however, a good portion of the first act is playable in the Sonic 2 Nick Arcade prototype and the Sonic 2 Simon Wai prototype.
+Hidden Palace Zone was never completed for the original release; however, a good portion of the first act is playable in the Sonic 2 Nick Arcade prototype and the Sonic 2 Simon Wai prototype.
 It was one of the first levels to be worked on, however progress stopped early during production.
 It was nevertheless kept in the game throughout most of Sonic 2's development cycle, with its removal being a last minute decision.
 This is contrary to Wood Zone and Genocide City Zone, which, culled much sooner, were largely kept a secret.

 Notable features of Hidden Palace include green bridges which glow if Sonic or Tails walk on them.
 This is actually the same object as the bridge in Emerald Hill Zone, but is set to glow if the level number is that of Hidden Palace's.
-Glowing bridges were reused in Sonic 3's IceCap Zone.
-Also featured is a large ramp towards the end of the level the level, whose collision means it cannot be climbed without positioning Sonic on it with debug mode.
+Also featured is a large ramp towards the end of the level, whose collision means it cannot be climbed without positioning Sonic on it with debug mode.
 Moving up this ramp will lead to the top of the screen, however using debug mode again will show that it continues at the bottom of the level, leading to a bridge covered in waterfalls and inevitably a platform to nowhere.

 Unlike other scrapped levels in Sonic 2, Hidden Palace Zone still remains in a corrupted form on the final version of the cartridge, though can only be accessed through game enhancers such as Game Genie.
 The level plays the unused track 10 in the final game, but opted for the Mystic Cave Zone 2-player music track in the Simon Wai prototype.
 A second act can also be accessed, but it is a barren version of the first act in all versions of the game.
 The zone has an icon, intended for the level select screen, but is never seen in normal play.
 Oddly it does appear in Sonic the Hedgehog 3 however, as this game recycles Sonic 2's level select with minimal alterations.